 If you have been charged with drink driving, you are certainly not alone – as thousands are charged with the offence every year.
 However, it’s important to keep calm and get legal advice.
 Even a low-range PCA can result in a criminal conviction and licence disqualification, so it’s important to take the case seriously, and do everything required to put yourself in the best position before the court.

-An experienced drink driving lawyer will be able to advise you about your options, including any defences, and the best way forward.
+An experienced, specialist traffic lawyer will be able to advise you about your options, including any defences, and the best way forward.
 If you wish to plead guilty, they will guide you on the steps to take to maximise your chances of being treated leniently by the magistrate, and even potentially avoiding a criminal record and licence disqualification altogether.